Chive Seeds

 🌿 Understanding the Plant

-Sow indoors in spring, or directly outdoors from March to May.
-Sow seeds thinly into drills and cover lightly with 0.5cm of soil.
-Keep moist.
-Germination takes 14-21 days.
+Sow indoors in early spring for a head start, or direct sow outdoors from March to May and again in September.
+Scatter seeds thinly into shallow drills and cover with 0.5cm of soil.
+Maintain consistent moisture for successful germination, which typically occurs within 14-21 days.

 📋 Plant Specifications